-If you know of a potential IMC that may affect your assessment before you begin an examination period or before a submission date, it is important that you speak to your Director of Studies as soon as possible.
-After speaking to your Director of Studies, if you do intend to submit a formal IMC claim for the assessment(s) you feel were affected, you will still need to complete the form and follow procedures.
+If you know of a potential IMC that may affect your assessment before you begin an assessment period, it is important that you notify your Director of Studies/Programme Leader in advance.
+Note that if you do intend to submit a formal IMC claim for the affected assessment(s), you will still need to complete the form and follow procedures.